AvinashPro/AvinashPro.github.io/files/My Anime List/README.md

 ### Password
 It is _Purple_ (case sensitive).
 I've added it so that you can hide your ecchi anime list from your non-programmar friends.
 Once you've entered the password it will be saved on your browser's local storage so that you won't need to enter the password every single time you visit.
 You can reset it, of course.
-Just type **\clear** in search bar.
+Just type **\pass** in search bar.
 It'll delete password from your browser's local storage and you'd need to enter the password the next time you visit.

 ### Some Tips
 To enlarge an image of an anime card just click on the image.
 After that, clicking on caption will redirect you to google page of that anime.